eranif/codelite/docs/docs/settings/keyboard_shortcuts.md

 ---

-CodeLite offers a single dialog with a capable dialogue that allows the user to customise all the keyboard shortcuts "accelerators"

 1. From the menu bar, click on `Settings` &#8594; `Keyboard shortcuts`
 2. Search the action that you want to assign / modify its keyboard shortcut